yiqunchen/GFLassoInference/README.md

 If you use `GFLassoInference` for your analysis, please cite our manuscript:

 Chen YT, Jewell SW, Witten DM.
-(2021+) More powerful selective inference for the graph fused lasso.
+(2021+) More powerful selective inference for the graph fused lasso. arXiv preprint. https://arxiv.org/abs/2109.10451.

 ### Bug Reports / Change Requests

 If you encounter a bug or would like to make a change request, please file it as an issue [here](https://github.com/yiqunchen/GFLassoInference/issues).

 ### References

 Chen YT, Jewell SW, Witten DM.
-(2021+) More powerful selective inference for the graph fused lasso
+(2021+) More powerful selective inference for the graph fused lasso. arXiv preprint. https://arxiv.org/abs/2109.10451.

 Hyun S, G’Sell M, Tibshirani RJ.
 (2018) Exact post-selection inference for the generalized lasso path.
 Electron J Stat.